OutrunFinance/FFLaunch/README.md

 **4. Open Trading Stage**

-+ Following the conclusion of the Claim stage, anyone can use the FFLauncher contract's enablePoolTokenTransfer method to enable token trading.
++ Following the conclusion of the deposit stage, anyone can call the FFLauncher contract's enablePoolTokenTransfer method to enable token trading.
 Tokens can now be freely traded.

 + During this stage, the liquidity provider (LP) earnings locked in the FFLauncher contract accrue to the project team, providing continuous cash flow from the funds raised.